blackferncreations/germankeycut/framework.md

 ## Integration

-GermanKeyCut uses **integration** for a deeper condition than initial market entry or conversion.
+The framework uses **integration** for a deeper condition than initial market entry or conversion.

 Integration describes a relationship between an offer and the system around it.